gregorhaywood/dotfiles/README.md

 * brave-bin
 * swaylock-effects-git
+* wev

 texcount

 ## TODO

-* Confirm upgrade nudge works, change timer to 5 days, and inform systems that all is up and running
-* Add new volume modifier keys
 * Set up backups
   * Ideally with remote access to my server
   * Potentially extend it to a remote file system
 * Why does sway fail to run fish scripts?
 * Enhance Sway config
+* Integrate calander and comms with notifications
-* Swayidle for auto-locking?
+* Set up Matrix for collective logging